chappers/CarND-Behavioral-Cloning-P3/writeup_report.md

 Further improvements could be completed by making sure the angles were "smoother".
 I had toyed with this idea, however with manually pruning the driving log files, this made it very complicated with only marginal improvement.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

+Other notes:

+*  I believe modifying drive.py and retraining with speed component is important for success in track 2, as in the video for track 2 (`video_test1.mp4`) shows that driving at set speed of 20mph is simply too fast.